akshata29/agents/docs/hackathon/06-hackathon-implementation.md

 ## 🆕 What's New: Advanced Reference Applications

-We now have **4 production-grade reference applications** that demonstrate different aspects of the framework:
+We now have **4 Reference applications** that demonstrate different aspects of the framework:

 ### 1. **Deep Research App** - Three Execution Paradigms
 - Demonstrates YAML, Code-based, and MAF Workflows